 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-"Important: You have 19 Pending incoming email(s)", "Dropbox Email Scam" and "Transaction received into blockchain wallet" are a few examples of other similar phishing spam campaigns.
-Scam emails are usually disguised as "official", "urgent", "priority" and similar.
-However, phishing is not the only use of spam campaigns, they are also used for other scams and malware proliferation.
-Regardless of what this mail claims, requests or demands, the end-goal is the same - to generate revenue for the scammers / cyber criminals behind them.
+"Important: You have 19 Pending incoming email(s)", "Dropbox Email Scam" and "Transaction received into blockchain wallet" are some examples of other similar phishing spam campaigns.
+Scam emails are usually disguised as "official", "urgent", "priority" and similar, however, phishing is not the only use of spam campaigns - they are also used for other scams and malware proliferation.
+Regardless of what these messages claim, request or demand, the purpose is identical: to generate revenue for the scammers/cyber criminals behind them.

 How do spam campaigns infect computers?

-Suspect and/or irrelevant emails must not be opened, especially any attachments or links found in them - as that can result in a malware infection.
-It is recommended to use Microsoft Office versions released after 2010.
-Aside from spam campaigns, malicious programs are also proliferated through untrustworthy download sources (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and illegitimate updaters.
-Therefore, it is important to only use official/verified download channels, as well as activate and update programs with tools/functions provided by genuine developers.
-To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed and kept up-to-dare.
+Suspect and/or irrelevant emails must not be opened, especially those with any attachments or links found in them, as this can result in a malware infection.
+You are advised to use Microsoft Office versions released after 2010.
+As well as spam campaigns, malicious programs are also proliferated through untrusted download sources (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation ("cracking") tools and bogus updaters.
+Therefore, use official/verified download channels, and activate and update programs with tools/functions provided by genuine developers.
+To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed and kept up to date.
 This software must be used to run regular system scans and to remove detected threats/issues.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "OneDrive" scam email letter:
+Text presented in the "OneDrive" scam email message:

 Subject: One Drive